 Skip to Content

-Nearshoring and Supply Chain Resiliency
+Why Nearshoring Promotes Supply Chain Resiliency

 COVID-19 has become part of everyday life and has changed the world for the foreseeable future.
 The effects of COVID-19 are also evident in the global supply chain.
 Shipping delays, price hikes, unfilled orders due to unavailability or stranded items and a set of additional issues have all made appearances in the industry since the start of the pandemic over a year and a half ago.
 In other words, COVID-19 shocked the system in place, making the industry as a whole rethink how to tackle operations — specifically when it comes to markets that are farther away.